Title I Services in Rockingham County

 • provide continuous learning for staff, parents and the community

-• use research-based practices to develop and implement enriched instruction for all students
+• use research-based and evidence-based practices to develop and implement effective instruction for all students

 • use inclusive approaches to strengthen the school’s organizational structure

-Twelve of the Fifteen Elementary schools in Rockingham County have been designated as Title I Schoolwide Programs as well as two of the four middle schools (see below for Title I School List).
+Ten of the twelve elementary schools in Rockingham County have been designated as Title I Schoolwide Programs as well as two of the four middle schools (see below for Title I School List).
 A schoolwide program allows additional resources that may be provided to all students however, those students who are in danger of failing to meet state standards will receive priority status for additional instructional resources.
-Strategies Implemented in Title I schools include the use of Thinking Maps and other graphic organizers, Balanced Literacy approach, including small group Guided Reading instruction using Leveled Books, Leveled Literacy Intervention, Wilson Reading and Fundations, Math Foundations, ActivBoards, and the DPI/Rockingham County Writing Plan.
+Strategies implemented in Title I schools include the Balanced Literacy approach, including small group Guided Reading instruction using Leveled Books, Leveled Literacy Intervention, Wilson Reading and Fundations, Self Selected Reading.
+Other instructional initiatives include Math Foundations, instructional technology integration, and the utilization of data through professional learning communities of educators to strengthen instruction and positiviely impact student achievement.
 Computerized programs such as Discovery Education, Achieve3000, SmartyAnts, and Motivation Math and Reading Series are utilized to support teaching and learning.

 Title I School List: